dev7060/301-Days-of-Code/record.md

 Day 66: Solved some CodeChef problems using C. <br>
 Day 67: More C programming.
 Made a random number guess game. <br>
 Day 68: Solved CodeChef problems using C <br>
+Day 69: Started working on a Calculator using HTML, CSS and JS. <br>